circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 [NUnit](https://nunit.org/), the tried and tested framework originally being a port of [JUnit](https://junit.org/junit5/).
 A powerful tool that when combined with [coverlet console](https://www.nuget.org/packages/coverlet.console) can be used to generate code coverage reports.
 To demonstrate, I will create an NUnit test project targeting .NET Framework 4.8 along with a Class Library type project also targeting .NET Framework 4.8

 The class library is going to be simple, it will have a single class called Calculator, this class will have a method that adds two numbers together.
 A classic example used often in programming tutorials.

-The key here is that it is going to be the NUnit project.
-I

 The calculator class definition can be seen in the code snippet below.

 ```c#
 public class Calculator